Quantified Boolean formula manipulation (pyqbf.formula)#

 Setting

-formula with other (clausal or non-clausal) formulas followed by the clausification of the result combination.
-Alternatively, a user may resort to using the methodextend()
+update_vpool=Trueis required if a user wants to combine thisPCNFformula with other (clausal or non-clausal) formulas followed by the clausification of the result combination.
+Alternatively, a user may resort to using the methodextend()instead.- Parameters:

 clause (